convidev-tud/emf-graph-gen/README.md

 * Gradle        8.4
 * JVM           OpenJDK 21
-* OS            Mac OS X 14.0 aarch64 (should have no influence)
+* OS            Mac OS X 14.0 aarch64 (should have no influence) AND Ubuntu 21.04

 Navigate in the project root directory (where the ``build.gradle`` file is located).
 To run the application, execute: